maikherbig/AIDeveloper/Tutorial 3 Pyinstaller on Mac/README.md

 * Create a Python environment (of version 3.5.9) with shared libraries:
 `env PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 3.5.9`
-* Create a virtual environment based on this Python environment:
+* Create a virtual environment based on this version of Python:
 `pyenv virtualenv 3.5.9 myenv2`
-* Activate that environment
+* Activate that virtual environment
 `pyenv local myenv2`
 * Install all required packages:
 `pip install --upgrade pip`